 It is evident from this distribution that since the believers had also assisted in acquiring them by using their personal weapons, camels and horses as well as food, camps and various other items needed during these wars, it was necessary to give them their due from these spoils.
 Consequently, in military campaigns, where the services of Muslim soldiers and combatants were not used, they were told that all the booty obtained would be used for the collective purposes of the state and religion and for the poor and needy: none of it would be given to the soldiers:

 First and foremost, the share of the Almighty is stated.
 God Almighty is above all needs and does not need anything.
 His share is actually reserved for the requirements of His religion.
-Consequently, under this head, wealth will be expended to fulfill such needs as helping the cause of Islam at the state level as an obligation.
+Consequently, under this head, wealth will be expended on fulfilling such needs as helping the cause of Islam at the state level as an obligation.
 This includes measures that protect and promote it.

 The second share stated is that of the Prophet (sws).
 Besides carrying out his duties as a Messenger, he was also the head of the Islamic state and as such spent every moment of his life in discharging them.
 To earn a livelihood while discharging these duties was not possible for him.
 In these circumstances, it was necessary that he be granted a share in the spoils of war.
 Of course, the nature of this share was such that it was not given to him in his personal capacity so that it may be distributed among his heirs after him.
 Consequently, after his death, this share was expended by the state on his behalf and in his prophetic capacity to fulfil the collective needs of the Muslims.